lcawood/deloton-bike-analysis-project/dashboard/README.md

 - Install all requirements for this folder by running `pip3 install -r requirements.txt`.

+- You need a database called `postgres`.

+## Environment Variables 🔐
 - Create a `.env` file with the following information:
 - `DATABASE_IP` -> ARN to your AWS RDS.
 - `DATABASE_NAME` -> Name of your database.